-(7) The regulations on Heinrich Marketing's liability in Section 9 (2) and (3) apply to all claims for damages and liability cases regardless of the legal basis on which they are based (e.g. warranty, delay, impossibility, any breach of duty, the existence of an impediment to performance, unauthorized action, etc . .) except for: claims of the customer due to damage to life, limb and health, rights and claims of the customer in the event of fraudulent concealment of a defect by Heinrich Marketing or due to the lack of a quality for which Heinrich Marketing has assumed a guarantee, claims and Rights of the customer based on willful or grossly negligent behavior by Heinrich Marketing itself or its legal representatives, claims of the customer under the Product Liability Act and claims that are covered by Section 44 or Section 44a TKG.
-For the above exceptions, the statutory regulation remains.
+(7) The provisions on the liability of Heinrich Marketing in Section 9 Paragraph 2 and Paragraph 3 apply to all claims for damages and liability cases, regardless of the legal basis on which they are based (e.g. warranty, delay, impossibility, any breach of duty, the existence of a performance impediment, tort, etc .) except for: Customer claims for damages resulting from injury to life, limb and health, customer rights and claims in the event of fraudulent concealment of a defect by Heinrich Marketing or due to the lack of a quality for which Heinrich Marketing has assumed a guarantee, claims and Customer rights based on intentional or grossly negligent behavior by Heinrich Marketing itself or its legal representatives, customer claims under the Product Liability Act and claims covered by § 44 or § 44a TKG.
+For the above exceptions, the legal regulation remains.

-(8) Heinrich Marketing is only liable for slight or simple negligence in the event of a breach of essential obligations, ie obligations that enable the contract to be carried out properly or the purpose of the contract or on which the contractual partner may regularly rely.
-In the event of a slightly or simply negligent breach of essential obligations, Heinrich Marketing's liability is limited to compensation for the typical damage that was foreseeable for Heinrich Marketing when the contract was concluded.
-Otherwise Heinrich Marketing's liability for slight or simple negligence is excluded.
+(8) Heinrich Marketing is only liable for slight or simple negligence in the event of a breach of essential obligations, ie obligations that enable the contract to be properly executed or the purpose of the contract or on the observance of which the contractual partner may regularly rely.
+In the event of a slightly or simply negligent violation of essential obligations, the liability of Heinrich Marketing is limited to compensation for the typical damage that was foreseeable for Heinrich Marketing at the time the contract was concluded.
+Apart from that, the liability of Heinrich Marketing for slight or simple negligence is excluded.

-(9) Heinrich Marketing is liable for grossly negligent damage caused by its vicarious agents, limited to the replacement of the typical damage that was foreseeable for Heinrich Marketing when the contract was concluded.
+(9) Heinrich Marketing is liable for grossly negligent damage caused by its vicarious agents, limited to compensation for the typical damage that was foreseeable for Heinrich Marketing at the time the contract was concluded.

-(10) The no-fault liability of Heinrich Marketing in the area of tenancy law and similar usage relationships for errors already existing when the contract was concluded is expressly excluded.
+(10) The no-fault liability of Heinrich Marketing in the area of tenancy law and similar usage conditions for errors that already existed at the time the contract was concluded is expressly excluded.

-(11) Service disruptions due to force majeure (in particular strikes, lockouts, official orders, natural disasters, failure of communication networks or gateways, disruptions in the area of carrier services or the failure of services such as Google Ads) are not responsible for Heinrich Marketing.
+(11) Heinrich Marketing is not responsible for performance disruptions due to force majeure (in particular strikes, lockouts, official orders, natural disasters, failure of communication networks or gateways, disruptions in the area of carrier services or the failure of services such as Google Ads).

-(12) The liability for damages in the event of financial loss is limited in each individual case to a total of EUR 25,000.
+(12) Liability for damages in the event of financial loss is limited to a total of EUR 25,000 in each individual case.
 Further claims are excluded.

-(1) The contracting parties mutually undertake to keep secret all information of the other contracting party that becomes accessible to them in connection with the individual contracts, which is marked as confidential or, under other circumstances, can be recognized as business or trade secrets of the contracting party, and to the extent that it not required to achieve the purpose of the contract - neither to record nor to pass on or to otherwise exploit.
-A legally binding non-disclosure agreement is concluded separately by the contracting parties.
+(1) The contracting parties mutually undertake to keep secret for an indefinite period all information from the other contracting party that becomes accessible to them in connection with the individual contracts, which is marked as confidential or is recognizable as business or trade secrets of the contracting party according to other circumstances and - insofar as not required to achieve the purpose of the contract - neither to record nor to pass on or otherwise exploit.
+A legally binding non-disclosure agreement will be concluded separately by the contracting parties.

-(2) The obligation of confidential treatment does not apply to information that is already known to the receiving contractual partner or that becomes known without connection with the contractual relationship.
+(2) The obligation of confidential treatment does not apply to such information that is already known to the receiving contractual partner or becomes known without connection to the contractual relationship.

-(1) The contracting parties will observe the statutory provisions on data protection, in particular the regulation of the Federal Data Protection Act (BDSG), and oblige their employees accordingly.
-The contracting parties will inform each other as far as the use of personal data is necessary for the provision of services.
-The respective transferring contractual partner ensures that the necessary permits are available in accordance with data protection regulations and notifies the other contractual partner if there is concern that this is not the case.
+(1) The contractual partners will observe the legal provisions on data protection, in particular the provisions of the Federal Data Protection Act (BDSG), and oblige their employees accordingly.
+The contractual partners will inform each other insofar as the use of personal data is necessary for the provision of services.
+The contractual partner who is transmitting in each case ensures that the necessary permissions are available according to data protection regulations and informs the other contractual partner if there are concerns that this is not the case.

-(2) The customer agrees that Heinrich Marketing collects, saves, processes and otherwise uses the personal data arising in the context of the execution of the contract for the purposes of the contract.
-The customer shall obtain the relevant consent from those affected, if necessary.
-If Heinrich Marketing carries out order data processing within the meaning of §11 BDSG, the customer will specify the use of the data in accordance with the order in writing, unless this has already been done in the contract.
+(2) The customer agrees that Heinrich Marketing collects, saves, processes and otherwise uses the personal data arising in the course of the execution of the contract for the purposes of the contract.
+The customer obtains the relevant consent from those affected, if necessary.
+If Heinrich Marketing performs order data processing within the meaning of §11 BDSG, the customer will specify the order-related use of the data in writing if this has not yet been done in the contract.

-(3) Otherwise, data protection is based on the GDPR and is here visible.
+(3) Otherwise, data protection is based on the GDPR and is here viewable.

-(2) Heinrich Marketing is entitled to indicate on the contractual products in a suitable manner that it participated in the creation.
-For example, such a reference can be made in the source code of Internet pages, in the imprint or footers of print products.
-The customer can object to this if his legitimate interests are not insignificantly impaired by the naming and otherwise copyright or other references to Heinrich Marketing are retained unchanged.
+(2) Heinrich Marketing is entitled to refer to its participation in the creation of the contractual products in a suitable manner.
+For example, such a reference can be made in the source code of websites, in the imprint or in the footers of print products.
+The customer can object to this if his legitimate interests are not significantly affected by the mention and otherwise copyright or other references to Heinrich Marketing are retained unchanged.

-(3) The assertion of a right of retention or offsetting are only possible for the customer with counterclaims that have been legally established or are undisputed by Heinrich Marketing.
+(3) The assertion of a right of retention or offsetting is only possible for the customer with counterclaims that have been legally established or are undisputed by Heinrich Marketing.